Elbow replacement

 - The damaged tissue and parts of the arm bones that make up the elbow joint are removed.

-- A drill is used to make a hole in the center of the arm bones.
+- A tool is used to make a hole in the center of the arm bones to anchor the artificial joint in place.

 - The ends of the artificial joint are usually glued in place into each bone.
 They can be connected with a hinge.